-1. This Sworn Statement is su ıbmitted with IFE 3 No. #11-146 7 '-OV 2.
-This Sworn Statement is su whose business address is and, if applicable, its Feder If the entity has no FEIN, in sworn statement clude the Social Security Numb signing this 3.
-Name of individual signing Whose relationship to the a this Sworn State bove entity is: ement is: 4.
-The Trench Safety Standar not limited to: Laws of REGULATIONS 29 CFR 19 Florida, Chapt ers 90-96, TR RENCH SAFETY A nis project shall include, but CT, and OSHA RULES A are N[ 5. mless the Owne er and Enginee er, and any of their h Safety Standards and agre agents or employees from a 6.
-The undersigned has appro priated the follo wing costs for o compliance with the a applicable standards: Trench Safety Measure (Description) Units of Measure (LF, SY) Unit Quantity Unit Cost Extended Cost a A b c . \$ d \$ 7.
-The undersigned intends to comply with the ese standards b by instituting the follo wing procedures: • geote UNDERSIGNED, in submitt chnical information and mad- n the trench safety system(s) e such other inv estigations and (AUTHORIZED SIG NATURE / TITLE) RN to and subscribed before ess official seal) me this day of, 20 N Notary Public, S My comr tate of Florida nission expires:
+1 .
+This Sworn Statement is s submitted with IFE 3 No. #11-2752 2-OV 2.
+This Sworn Statement is swhose business address s and, if applicable, its Fede If the entity has no FEIN, sworn statement include the Social Security Numb per (FEIN) is per of the individual s igning this 3.
+Name of individual signing Whose relationship to the g this Sworn State above entity is: ement is: · 4. f Florida, Chapt ers 90-96, TR RENCH SAFETY AC is project shall include, bu CT, and OSHA RULES / 5. irmless the Owne er and Enginee er, and any of their a n Safety Standards and ag agents or employees from 6.
+The undersigned has app ropriated the follo wing costs for o compliance with the a applicable standards: Trench Safety Measure (Description) Units of Measure (LF, SY) Unit Quantity Unit Cost Extended Cost a \$ The same of the sa b \$ C Miles and the second se \$ d \$ 7.
+The undersigned intends to comply with the ese standards b by instituting the follow wing procedures: geote UNDERSIGNED, in submit of the trench safety system(s de such other inv estigations and doolg in the tronon early eyetem(c , to be dilized on uno projecti (AUTHORIZED SIGI NATURE / TITLE) RN to and subscribed before ess official seal) e me this day , lotary Public, S tate of Florida nission expires: